Station Overview

 Together, these guides provide a consistent structure that allows Regency Robotics workshops to be repeated while remaining easy to customize for different groups and learning environments.

-Station 1: Line Tracking Challenge
+Activity 1: Line Tracking Challenge

 Students build custom navigation paths using laminated track sheets and electrical tape that the robot’s line-following sensors detect and follow automatically.